 When learning to play individual notes for the first time, 2 draw (2D) is often the hardest reed to master.
-We frequently receive emails asking, is it me or is there something wrong with my harmonica?
-It may not be what you want to hear, but the short answer is, it ain’t the harp!
-OK, point of order, we have had one occasion in the last fifteen years when the instrument was at fault, but there have been a couple of blue moons since then.
+Harp Surgery frequently receives emails asking, is it me or is there something wrong with my harmonica?
+It may not be what you want to hear, but the short answer is, it’s not the harp.

-Add to this the flexibility of the reeds themselves.
+Consider also the flexibility of the reeds.
 With a choice of one natural and two bent positions, 2D is very sensitive to changes in air pressure.
-When we try to play 2D for the first time, it can sound mangled or flat, but don’t panic.
-Alternatively, despite our best efforts, it can simply not respond at all.
-At the same time we seem to be inflating much faster than when we play the neighbouring holes.
+When we play 2D for the first time, it can sound mangled or flat.
+Alternatively it won’t respond at all.
+At the same time we seem to be inflating really quickly.

-Fear not, this is a really common experience.
-So let’s look into things together and see if we can help you overcome an important hurdle in every harmonica player’s development.
-It’s a short process and we promise you it will be painless.
+Fear not, this is a common experience for beginners.
+Let’s investigate things and see if we can help you overcome an important hurdle.
+It’s a relatively short process and we promise you it will be painless.
 Kim followed our advice and look what happened to her! (more…)